alilloig/bloom-filters-contracts/README.md

 - If the current filter becomes full, a new filter is created and added to the cascade

 #### Verifying Data Exclusion

 To verify if data is not in the Cascade Filter:

+1. The data is hashed using both SHA3-256 and BLAKE2b-256, just as during insertion
+1. For each Bloom filter in the cascade:
+- The hash values are checked against the corresponding bit positions
+- If any bit position is 0 for either hash function, the data is definitely not in that filter
+- If both bit positions are 1, the data may be in that filter (could be a false positive)
+3. Only if all filters in the cascade indicate possible presence (all relevant bits are 1) will the verification return false
+1. The verification returns true only when it can guarantee the data is not present in any filter

+This verification process leverages the fundamental property of Bloom filters: they can have false positives but never false negatives.
+By examining each filter in the cascade sequentially, the system can definitively determine if an element is absent from the entire collection.
+The implementation checks filters in order, stopping as soon as any filter indicates possible presence.
+This optimization improves performance for elements that may be present in the set, especially in cascade systems with many filters.

 ## Advantages of Cascade Filters